emanemair/remove-and-replace-background-/README.md

 - It uses rembg to remove the background of the fetched image and saves the masked image in the 'masked' directory.
 - A background image is fetched and resized to match the dimensions of the original image.
 - The masked image is overlaid onto the new background, and the resulting image is saved in the 'masked' directory as 'background.jpg'.

-## Contributors
-This code is an adaptation and may have been modified.
-Original credits to [emanemair](https://github.com/emanemair)